peter50216/trailblazer.github.io/gems/cells/getting-started.md

       %body
         = Pro::Cell::Navigation.(nil, current_user: current_user).()

-Instead of keeping navigation view code in the layout, or rendering a partial, the `Pro::Cell::Naviation` cell is now responsible to provide the HTML fragment representing the menu bar.
+Instead of keeping navigation view code in the layout, or rendering a partial, the `Pro::Cell::Navigation` cell is now responsible to provide the HTML fragment representing the menu bar.

 The cell is invoked without a _model_, but we pass in the `current_user` as an _option_.
 This code assumes that the `current_user` object is available in the layout view.
 As the current user is passed from your web framework to the cell, this is called an _dependency injection_.